Investigating Inheritance Patterns with Fast Plants: Coaching students to score phenotypes

 Fast Plants in Space: Next Steps with Amanda Nguyen & Emily Calandrelli Long-term space exploration depends on many factors, and plant research in space is one of the most pressing.
 For decades, Wisconsin Fast Plants have helped scientists and educators explore biological mysteries, and now, they’ve returned to orbit, contributing to plant research in space.
 Blue Origin’s Fall 2024 mission …

-Emily Calandrelli Teams Up to Take a Fast Plants Space Experiment on Blue Origin Flight
+Emily Calandrelli will fly Fast Plants in space on Blue Origin

 Fast Plants in Space: Past, Present, and Future